gijit/gi/README.md

 you are starting work on that feature.

 b) Write a test for your feature.
-Make sure it fails (the test is red), before moving on to implimementation.
+Make sure it fails (the test is red), before moving on to implementation.
 Tests are quite short.
 There are many examples are here, which show the currently implemented features:

 https://github.com/go-interpreter/gi/blob/master/pkg/compiler/repl_test.go